leejoonli/code-every-day/log.md

 ## Thoughts

 The code challenge was to find and return the sum of an integer depending on certain key values in Python dictionary.
 I just put a conditional to filter the necessary additions and then returned the sum.
 Still haven't gotten around to really digging into Python and still have the JavaScript way in my head.

+# Day 34 (3/7/2022)

+## Skillbuilding

+Worked on a database using Python, Djanog, and PostgreSQL

+## Thoughts

+Remembering more and more from the GA lesson.
+Adding to the relational database incrementally.
+Next step is to add more models and serializers with urls and views accompanying it.
+Possibly add user authentication later.